eavanvalkenburg/brunt-api/README.md

 # Brunt
-Unofficial python SDK for Brunt, based on the npm version here https://github.com/MattJeanes/brunt-api
+Unofficial python SDK for Brunt, based on the NPM version here https://github.com/MattJeanes/brunt-api

 This package allows you to control your Brunt devices from code.